 Who says you can’t entertain with your favorite childhood comfort foods?
 There’s a reason the grilled cheese sandwich became an all-American classic, with a buttery, toasted crust and deliciously gooey filling.
 This kind of perfection is more than just nostalgia.

-Bring it back this weekend with a build-your-own grilled cheese party!
-Set out a variety of all the major components — bread, cheese and add-ins — and offer a side of soup and salad for good measure.
+Bring it back this month—April is National Grilled Cheese Month, after all!—with a build-your-own grilled cheese party.
+Pick a weekend, invite all your friends and family, and set out a variety of all the major components, like bread, cheese and add-ins, and offer a side of soup and salad for good measure.
 Let everyone assemble their ideal sandwich and grill it to order.
-Read on for ingredient suggestions and flavor inspiration — the possibilities are endless.
+Read on for ingredient suggestions and flavor inspiration.
+The possibilities are endless.

 Offer both sourdough and whole grain breads, cut into thick slices.
 Other varieties that work well are rye, ciabatta (halved) and brioche.